amixon® helps with the dimensioning of large vacuum mixer dryer systems

 Why does it take longer to cool down dry powder than to heat up wet powder?

-When estimating the DELTA tT cooling time, it is assumed that the same conditions prevail in the test facility and in the large dryer.
-This applies both to the heat transfer coefficient and to the mean temperature difference between the heat transfer medium and the product temperature.
+When estimating the cooling time “Δ tT,” it is assumed that the same conditions prevail in the pilot plant and in the large-scale dryer.
+This applies to both the heat transfer coefficient and the average temperature difference between the heat transfer medium and the product temperature.
+The product in the large-scale plant should be cooled to the same final temperature as was tested in the pilot plant.

 What is striking about the mix cooling in this diagram?